-The move to the Sandcastle enable us to meet the growing demand for international education in the wider Amsterdam region.
-In order to keep on learning as well as growing, we need to keep the balance: between growth and stability, between consolidation and innovation and between inclusion and attainment.
+In order to keep on learning as well as growing, we need to keep the balance: between growth and stability, between consolidation and innovation, and between inclusion and attainment.
 In line with the Education Manifesto of the Esprit Schools, in every decision we make, we strive to ask ourselves what the impact will be for the learning of our students.
 We aim to legitimise our decisions in such a way that our learning focus guides dialogue, with each other at school, and with our stakeholders.
 We want to be held to account regarding our goals and aspirations as a learning organisation, and how we seek to make those aspirations a reality.
+Learning really is at the heart of everything we do.